Connect with us on:

 Follow us on social

-Last summer I took the two youngest girls to the Penticton-Ikeda Japanese Garden for a visit.
+When the girls were younger, I would take them to the Penticton-Ikeda Japanese Garden for a visit.

 The Japanese Garden is quaint, offering a pathway to walk along, a few benches for seating throughout along with a beautiful Pond filled with giant Koi fish.